-The project activity is a small-scale solar power project and was not applied under any other GHG mechanism prior to this registration with UCR.
-Also, the project has not been applied for any other environmental crediting or certification mechanism.
-Hence the project will not cause double accounting of carbon credits (i.e., CoUs).
+The project activity is a small-scale Solar project and was not applied under any other GHG mechanism prior to this registration with UCR.
+Also, project has not been applied for any other environmental crediting or certification mechanism.
+Hence project will not cause double accounting of carbon credits (i.e., COUs).